IronYR/yousufrehan.com-new/content/time.md

 I overshot this method too, somedays having scheduled 10 big tasks.
 This went well for longer than the last method, about a month.

 But then I realized that I was doing the tasks half-assed, so by the looks of it I was being very productive and getting things done, but I was lying to myself and my list.
 For example, if a task was to do 1 chapter of chemistry, I would just skim the chapter and tick the box.
 In the end, the net result was zero.
-﻿

-But then I realized that I was doing the tasks half-assed, so by the looks of it I was being very productive and getting things done, but I was lying to myself and my list.
-For example, if a task was to do 1 chapter of chemistry, I would just skim the chapter and tick the box.
-In the end, the net result was zero.

 ### 3 Big tasks and many small tasks
 Then I came across the idea of having 3 big tasks each day, which, if complete, I would be able to call the day a productive one.
 These tasks would be descriptive but focused.